MrBlueHere/SServer/README.md

 ## Original assignment
 HTTP server

-Úkolem je naprogramovat jednoduchý HTTP server s podporou různých generátorů obsahu.
-Generátor obsahu musí podporovat:

-1. výpis obsahu adresáře
+The task is to program a simple HTTP server with support for various content generators.
+The content generator must support:

+1. listing the contents of the directory
-2. konkrétní html stránka (statický obsah)
+2. specific html page (static content)
-3. externí skript nebo program
+3. an external script or program

-Server musí implementovat:

-1. načítání konfiguračního souboru
+The server must implement:

+1. loading the configuration file
-2. parametry naslouchání na síti (IP adresa, m_port)
+2. network listening parameters (IP address, m_port)
-3. omezení na práci s konkrétním adresářem
-4. log přenosů (kam se má ukládat, v jakém formátu, jak má vypadat hlavička každého záznamu, ...)
-5. vypnutí serveru na (konfigurovatelné) URL adrese

-HTTP server může umět obsloužit více domén nebo poskytovat virtuální filesystém (mapování virtuálních URL na fyzické cesty na disku)

-Volitelně: Podpora HTTPS (openssl), vícevláknové obsloužení klientů

-Kde lze využít polymorfismus? (doporučené)

-- Druh souboru: adresář, HTML soubor, obrázek, skript, nepodporovaný formát, ...
-- Logování: na konzoli, do souboru, do databáze, ...
-- Styl logování: jednoduchá hlavička, kompletní požadavek (např. pouze pro chybové stavy), statistika přístupů, ...
+3. Restrictions on working with a specific directory
+4. log of transmissions (where to save, in what format, what should the header of each record look like, ...)
+5. shut down the server at a (configurable) URL

+HTTP server can be able to serve multiple domains or provide a virtual filesystem (mapping virtual URLs to physical disk paths)

+Optional: Support for HTTPS (openssl), multi-threaded client service

+Where can polymorphism be used? (recommended)

+- File type: directory, HTML file, image, script, unsupported format, ...
+- Logging: on console, to file, to database, ...
+- Logging style: simple header, complete request (eg only for error states), access statistics, ...

+## Getting Started
+After cloning the repository, run ``` make ``` in terminal, which will generate the documentation and compile the source files.
+Then run the project using ``` make run ``` or call the generated binary directly, optionally passing a path to a config file as an argument.

+### Prerequisites

+- C++ 17
+- g++ verion 8 and higher
+- Running on Linux/Unix os only

 ## Specification
 I will create a Simple HTTP Server serving static files (html, images and other) as well as running executable scripts.